TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Introduction

 Computational complexity plays an important role when reconstructing data from large detectors, or from data obtained by stitching several projection datasets~\cite{Vescovi:18, tile}.
 For example, for $N=2048$ the complexity $\mathcal{O}(N^3\log N)$ becomes approximately 186 times lower than $\mathcal{O}(N^4)$.
 With increasing data sizes, the potential acceleration becomes higher (341 complexity lowering factor for $N=4096$, 630 - for $N=8192$, and so on), therefore it is always beneficial to operate with algorithms of lower computational complexity with introduction of new detectors having large sensors (e.g. 13392$\times$9528 sensor shr661 camera from SVS-VISTEK) they indeed become critical for any future tomography applications.
 Examples of methods with $\mathcal{O}(N^3\log N)$ complexity include the Fourier-based gridding method~\cite{beylkin1998applications} and log-polar-based method~\cite{andersson2016fast}.
+In contrast, methods implemented in ASTRA and UFO packages have $\mathcal{O}(N^4)$ computational complexity and therefore become less efficient when processing data from huge detectors.

-Modern hardware resources are powerful enough to perform efficient reconstruction, often faster than the tomographic raw data acquisition time.
-First, the acceleration of computations can be reached using GPUs, and aforementioned Astra/UFO packages are just a couple of examples showing this high efficiency.
+In this work, we present a new package called TomocuPy where we combined efficient reconstruction methods and modern hardware capabilities to accelerate the whole tomographic reconstruction process including data read/write operations with storage drives, CPU-GPU data transfers, and computations on GPU.
+Main features of the packages include: \begin{itemize} \item \textit{Optimized GPU implementation of reconstruction with low ($\mathcal{O}(N^3\log N)$) computational complexity (Fourier-based gridding method and log-polar-based method)}.
+The methods were developed previously, however, they have not been commonly used as a regular tool inside a tomographic package such as TomocuPy.
 The performance table in~\cite{andersson2016fast} reports 0.045~s log-polar-based reconstruction of 1 slice $2048\times2048$ on Nvidia GeForce GTX 770 (release date: May 30th 2013), which corresponds to 92~s for reconstructing the full volume.
 The reported time does not include initialization and data transfer costs.
-Modern GPUs are several tens of times faster than GTX 770 and may reduce reconstruction times to a few seconds.
-Another feature of modern GPUs is 16-bit (half-precision) arithmetic.
-Most detectors used for tomography have less than 16-bit digital output.
-It is therefore potentially possible to decrease processing data sizes and accelerate computations even more.
+Modern GPUs are several tens of times faster than GTX 770 and reduce reconstruction times to a few seconds.